 Negotiations are fundamental to all human interactions and are key to sustaining peaceful and prosperous coexistence among individuals, communities and nations.
 Negotiations need not be win-lose processes, or antagonistic ones.
 Instead, with the proper understanding of underlying dynamics of conflicts, effective communication skills, and awareness of one’s own interests and needs—and those of others—negotiations can be productive, even transformative, processes of mutually satisfying the goals of parties in conflicts.

-This two-day workshop will engage participants in interactive and participatory learning, reflections and practices revolving around understanding conflicts, communication and negotiations skills.
+This one-day workshop will engage participants in interactive and participatory learning, reflections and practices revolving around understanding conflicts, communication and negotiations skills.

 - Conflict analysis and mapping

 - Peaceful approaches to conflict: Types, ethics and strategies